-The research followed the tenets of the Declaration of Helsinki.
-The Ethics Committee of Birjand University of Medical Sciences approved this study (Ethical code# IR.BUMS.REC.1401.245).
-Accordingly, written informed consent taken from all participants before any intervention.
-This study was extracted from Hanie Ranaei M.D., thesis at this university (Thesis #456793).
-Ethical issues (including plagiarism, data fabrication, double publication) have been completely observed by the authors.
+The research adhered to the principles of the Declaration of Helsinki and was approved by the Ethics Committee of Birjand University of Medical Sciences (Ethical code# IR.BUMS.REC.1401.245).
+Written informed consent was obtained from all participants prior to any intervention.
+This study was part of Hanie Ranaei M.D.'s thesis at the university (Thesis #456793).
+The authors have fully adhered to ethical considerations, including plagiarism, data fabrication, and double publication.